finwo/cq/docs/0010-draft.md

 Note that the certificates in this document are NOT x509 certificates, but for brevity we'll call them certificates in the rest of this document.

+While example data here is formatted as json-like, the actual serialization format not been decided on yet.

   - identity/&lt;hash-algorithm&gt;:&lt;chain-root-sub-hash&gt;

     Represents a person, organization, etc